franciscop/react-test/src/methods/get/readme.md

 Basically any time that you are would like to fall back to the native DOM API for testing, you can use `.get().`.

-> Technically if you want to wrap it again, you can simply do `$(form.get())`, though we wouldn't recommend to use this too much and see the ReactTest instance => Node as one way operation.
+> Treat the ReactTest instance => Node as a one way operation.
+When you want to keep chaining on a single element, use [`.eq(index)`](#eq) instead, which returns a React Test instance rather than a Node.

 #### Examples